What Makes a Government Legitimate?

 Government Yes, But With a Different Basis of Legitimacy

 But there is a dilemma.
 On the one hand society needs government, as discussed here.
 On the other hand, the authoritarian principle on which governments are typically based causes good people to obey bad laws.
 The solution to this dilemma lies in seeing that the problem is not government itself, but rather the particular bases of legitimacy used by current and past governments.
-The solution, therefore, is to radically change the basis of legitimacy of a government, as spelled out in Thinking about Revolution, which advocates "voluntary federation."
+The solution, therefore, is to radically change the basis of legitimacy of a government, as spelled out in Thinking about Revolution, (and also here) which advocates "voluntary federation."

 Voluntary federation says, "Yes, the there should be a government, but the basis of a government's legitimacy needs to be radically different from what we are accustomed to, so as to greatly reduce (if not eliminate entirely) the problem of people feeling morally obliged to obey bad laws."
-In voluntary federation the basis of legitimacy of a government is two-fold: 1) the lawmakers are people who support the good principles of no-rich-and-no-poor equality and mutual aid (let's call such people "egalitarians" people, and those who oppose these principles "anti-egalitarians"), and 2) all adults who will be obliged to obey the laws may, if they support the principles of equality and mutual aid, participate in the meetings that make the laws, as full equals of all the other lawmakers.
+In voluntary federation the basis of legitimacy of a government is two-fold: 1) the lawmakers are people who support the good principles of no-rich-and-no-poor equality and mutual aid (let's call such people "egalitarians," and those who oppose these principles "anti-egalitarians"), and 2) all adults who will be obliged to obey the laws may, if they support the principles of equality and mutual aid, participate in the meetings that make the laws, as full equals of all the other lawmakers.